oguh1-61803/evorecsys/README.md

 Evolutionary Recommender System (EvoRecSys) is a simple Recommender System for wellbeing based on Genetic Algorithms.
 The recommendations provided by it are bundles which contain:

-1) A set of food items (a meal can be cooked with them).
+I) A set of food items (a meal can be cooked with them).
-2) A suggested time to spend on a suggested physical activity.
+II) A suggested time to spend on a suggested physical activity.

 EvoRecSys needs to build recommendations your physical status, your food preferences and your physical activity preferences...Don't worry!
 EvoRecSys will ask you about it.

+***** IMPORTANT NOTICE *****

+a) EvoRecSys uses the W3 framework and Google to look "cool".
+More information in https://www.w3schools.com/w3css/
+b) The code provided in this repository was used as part of a academic research documented in - link available soon -.